Technologicat/unpythonic/doc/macros.md

 #### Binding constructs and auto-lazification

 Why do we auto-lazify in certain kinds of binding constructs, but not in others?
-Function calls and let-bindings have one feature in common: both are guaranteed to bind only new names.
+Function calls and let-bindings have one feature in common: both are guaranteed to bind only new names (even if that name is already in scope, they are distinct; the new binding will shadow the old one).
 Auto-lazification of all assignments, on the other hand, in a language that allows mutation is dangerous, because then this superficially innocuous code will fail:

 ```python
 a = 10